coding-for-reproducible-research/CfRR_Courses/individual_modules/Introduction_to_Markdown_in_R/3_Getting_Started_with_Markdown_in_R.md

 install.packages('rmarkdown')
 ```

-#### Creating a new RMarkdown document:
+#### Creating a new R Markdown document:
-Once the `rmarkdown` package has been installed, a new, blank RMarkdown document can be created in RStudio by:
+Once the `rmarkdown` package has been installed, a new, blank R Markdown document can be created in RStudio by:
 1. Clicking `File` at the top of the screen
 2. Selecting `New File`
 3. Choosing `R Markdown...`